College enrollment plummeted during the pandemic. This fall, it's even worse

 Numbers from the organization's FAFSA Tracker show that high-poverty schools, as well as those with large numbers of Black and Hispanic students, had a smaller percentage of students filling out the form than at wealthier schools with predominantly white enrollment.

-The new data from the Clearinghouse shows enrollment among first-year students declined 3.1% this fall.
-Nationally, freshman enrollment fell most steeply among White students (8.6%) and Black students (7.5%).
+The new data from the National Student Clearinghouse Research Center shows enrollment among first-year students declined 3.1% this fall.
+Nationally, freshman enrollment fell most steeply among white students (8.6%) and Black students (7.5%).

 At U.S. community colleges, the freshman class is now 20.8% below the number for the freshman class in 2019.
 "A lot of young people seem to be going to work instead of to college," says Shapiro.
 The big question now, he adds, is "will those students ever get back onto the college path?"